p/seriamp/README.md

 # Receiver & Amplifier Serial Control Ruby Library

+## Use Cases

+The following are some of the uses of seriamp that I have employed in my home setup.

+### Remote Tone Controls

+Yamaha receivers do not provide tone control buttons on their remotes, at least for the main zone.
+The protocol includes tone control remote IR codes for second and third zones (but, surprisingly, not for the main zone), therefore those should in theory be operable via the remote, but not the main zone.
+Normally the only way to adjust main zone tone controls is to walk to the receiver and operate the front panel knobs/buttons.

+The extended RS232C protocol however provides commands to alter tone for the main zone, and can be used to implement remote tone control functionality.

+### Night Mode via High Pass Filter

+Yamaha receivers provide commands for changing the speaker type (large/small), bass output (front main/subwoofer/both) and subwoofer crossover frequency.
+In a stereo system without a subwoofer, these commands can be combined to set up a high pass filter at a particular frequency (40-200 Hz).
+This is useful to omit the lowest frequencies at night.

+## Set Volume Prior To Turn On

+Normally the receivers are not responding to control input when they are in standby (other than to the power button to turn themselves on).
+However both Yamaha and Integra receivers can alter their main zone volume while they are in standby.
+This permits having the volume clamped to a sensible range when the receiver is turned on.

+Yamaha receivers permit setting Zone 2 and Zone 3 volumes in standby as well, whereas Integra (at least DTR-50.4) only permits the main zone volume to be set in standby.

 ## Sonamp Auto Power Daemon

 When Sonamp amplifiers are placed in RS-232 control mode, they lose the